stnbu/person_search/README.md

 * Imports should be done in a smart, consistent way.
 I import ``person_search`` by name everywhere for now.
 It might be cleaved off as a separate package anyhow.
 All things being equal, just "best practices" is a good idea.
 * I assume that for a given email, the scraped data never chances.
 This both simplifies things and speeds things up.
 In production, we might want to periodically chedck for updates: if a records has "expired", add that email address to the queue of addresses to be scraped.
+* I also chose to use some OTS libraries, which I think is bad practice.
+It's ok to use some libraries, but if they're not well maintained, be prepared to completely understand and *own* them on an ongoing basis.

  UserWarning: No parser was explicitly specified, so I'm using the best available HTML parser for this system ("html.parser").
 This usually isn't a problem, but if you run this code on another system, or in a different virtual environment, it may use a different parser and behave differently.